 Of course, there are ways to save money while living a healthy lifestyle (like meal planning or making your own laundry soap and deodorant), but in general, a healthier lifestyle can be expensive sometimes.

 It can feel overwhelming, expensive and frustrating sometimes when there are health changes you want to make but they are out of your current budget.
 The great news is that even in this case, sometimes the best things (for your health) are free after all… most of us just tend to neglect them.

-You don’t need a wave vibration plate, a float tank or an infrared sauna to be healthy.
+You don’t need a wave vibration plate, a float tank or a sauna to be healthy.
 People have managed to achieve good health throughout history without any fancy contraptions or expensive supplements (though arguably, they also faced less stress, pollution, and processed food than we do today).

 In fact, if we just turn back to some of the basics that our grandparents instinctively knew, finding balance in health and wellness might not be as complicated as it seems.

 Don’t get me wrong, there are several parts of my daily routine that do rely on supplements or health-boosting devices of some sort, but I also firmly believe that none of these things will be very effective without these foundational aspects of health (that don’t cost a thing!)